Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations: Remark on linear instability

-To conclude, we contrast Theorem~\ref{T:instability} with Theorem~\ref{T:stability} as it applies to \eqref{E:KdV} near the large period asymptotics.
-It is not immediately obvious how they complement each other since Theorem~\ref{T:stability} is variational in nature whereas Theorem~\ref{T:instability} is stated using spectral information of the associated linearized operator.
+Concluding the section, we shall contrast Theorem~\ref{T:instability} with Theorem~\ref{T:stability} as it applies to \eqref{E:KdV} near the solitary wave limit.
+It may not be immediately obvious how they complement each other since Theorem~\ref{T:stability} is variational in nature whereas Theorem~\ref{T:instability} uses spectral information of the associated linearized operator.